 After finishing the Our Lady of Guadalupe Parish's main tower in 1952, the foundation was laid to finally finish the original concept that the Priest Rafael Parra Castillo had envisioned in his sketches, these included a crown he designed to rest on top of the tallest tower.

 As an important clarification, the crown is NOT a replica of a crown supposedly worn by Carlota in the XIX Century, this was posted on the official Parish website.

-This original concrete crown built by José Esteban Ramírez Guareño was placed on top of the church in 1965 as cited by the city historian, Carlos Munguía Fregoso.
-It was there in place until the Colima earthquake hit the city on October 9th, 1995, an event that in Puerto Vallarta was felt as a VII intensity tremor/quake on the Mercalli Scale.
+This original concrete crown, built by José Esteban Ramírez Guareño, was placed on top of the church tower in 1965 as noted by the city historian, Carlos Munguía Fregoso.
+It was there in place until the Colima earthquake hit the city on October 9th, 1995, an event that in Puerto Vallarta was felt as a VII Mercalli intensity tremor/quake.